BUDGET: C.E. TOE KICK SAW

 Alternative #4: Drill Saw Blades

-Shown: Rotary Drill Saw Blades (Amazon)
+See on Amazon: Rotary Drill Saw Blades

 Warning: this tool will damage the face of the cabinet toe kick if not used properly or the toe kick removed.